Tfarcenim/ColorfulHealthBar/README.md

 # Colorful Health Bar
-* Compacts multiple heart rows into one wiyth configurable colors for each layer
+* Compacts multiple heart rows into one with configurable colors for each layer